Chirped periodic and solitary waves in nonlinear negative index materials: Numerical analysis

 \section{Numerical analysis}

 In this section, we investigate the stability of the obtained periodic and solitary waves by using directly numerical simulations.
 It should be mentioned that only stable (or weakly unstable) solitary waves are promising for experimental observations and practical applications.
 Therefore,\ it is worthy to study the stability of these nonlinearly chirped structures with respect to finite perturbations.
 One notes that bright solitons are found to be stable in focusing Kerr-type media \cite{Aitchison}.
 Moreover, important results have established the essential role played by higher-order nonlinearities in stabilizing the propagation of solitons.
 In this context, it was shown that the competition between focusing third-order and defocusing fifth-order nonlinearities supports stable soliton solutions \cite {Skarka}.
-For our case of study, the generalized NLSE model (1) involves such cubic-quintic nonlinearites, in addition to a derivative Kerr nonlinearity.
+For our case of study, the generalized NLSE\ (\ref{1}) involves such cubic-quintic nonlinearites, in addition to a derivative Kerr nonlinearity.
 It is therefore not unreasonable to conjecture that the obtained solutions are stable.
 However, a detailed analysis is required in order to strictly answer the stability problem of such privileged chirped nonlinear waveforms.
-Below, we analyze the stability of the obtained chirped solutions with respect to finite perturbations by employing numerical simulations.